mgcha85/gene_and_mirna/index.md

 ## CAGE raw data vs. CAGE tag processed data
 ### Before  vs. After Filter

-There are three filters
+There are three filters.
-maximum value of FANTOM or RNA-seq on 22 tissues is zero median of FANTOM or RNA-seq on 22 tissues is zero maximum value is greater than sum of others
+1. maximum value of FANTOM or RNA-seq on 22 tissues is zero.
+2. median of FANTOM or RNA-seq on 22 tissues is zero.
+3. maximum value is greater than sum of others.

 ### before filter